audioscavenger/BiasBuster/README.md

     - [ ] include some of the most offensive Hexspeak from https://en.wikipedia.org/wiki/Hexspeak to trigger fools
     - [ ] separate KJZZ into its own table to add other broadcasters
     - [ ] automate mp3 downloads from cloud + process + uploads from/to cloud server
+    - [ ]
   - [ ] future
     - [ ] dynamic page in PHP or nodeJS/typeScript
-- [x] release 0.9.14 WIP
+- [x] WIP 0.9.14 WIP
+  - [x] Windows part 1
+    - [x] BiasBuster-whisper.cmd now imports even individual mp3 files + python commands calls updated
   - [x] ui
     - [ ] add date picker or at least indicate min and max available
     - [ ] upgrade OpenPlayerJS
     - [ ] fix closed captions not showing up anymore
   - [x] python
+    - [x] info/error/warning now prints line numbers
     - [x] simplified generateHtml()
     - [x] added genTitle and using gettextDict everywhere
     - [x] variabilize station name
     - [ ] test --text if it needs folder path or not
     - [ ] test weekNumber 1 vs 01
     - [ ] detect multiple schedules and load the right one as needed
-    - [ ] should we remove the donation drive stopWords from stopWords.kjzz.txt?
-After all it represents how much they hammer it
     - [ ] should we include stopWords.ranks.nl by default?
+    - [ ] implement save_metadata: which EXIF tags should we use and for what?
+    - [ ] BUG: sunday morning 00-05am appears on sunday evening in the 23:00 schedule...??? why?
-- [x] release 0.9.13 WIP
+- [x] WIP 0.9.13 WIP
   - [x] kjzz.sh
     - [x] major bug discovered in isoweek values of %V%G versus %W%U/%Y: we switched to %W as strftime('%W','2025-01-01') gives same values
     - [x] schedules format is KJZZ-schedule.json, KJZZ-schedule-20240101.json, KJZZ-schedule-20240415.json